arielherself/espresso/README.md

 <p align="center">Origin: <a href="https://www.economist.com/the-world-in-brief">https://www.economist.com/the-world-in-brief</a><hr>

- **Britain** issued its first-ever “ **extreme heat** ” warning, with temperatures expected to touch a record-high 41°C on Monday.
-Over the weekend wildfires ravaged southern France, Portugal, Spain and north Africa, as well as parts of Croatia, Greece, Italy and Turkey.
+ **Britain** recorded one of its hottest days ever on Monday, with temperatures reaching 38°C. They were expected to climb higher still on Tuesday, to 41°C. Over the weekend wildfires ravaged southern France, Portugal, Spain and north Africa, as well as parts of Croatia, Greece, Italy and Turkey.
 Temperatures soared above 45°C in several places, intensifying [fears about climate change](https://www.economist.com/graphic-detail/2022/04/16/in-chilly-parts-of-europe-heatwaves-strengthen-environmentalism).
 Thousands of people have been evacuated from their homes in the French department of Gironde, in Spain’s province of Málaga and in parts of Morocco.

 Ursula von der Leyen, the president of the European Commission, met with **Azerbaijan’s** president, Ilham Aliev, to sign a new agreement on **energy** supplies.
 The agreement commits to double gas deliveries from Azerbaijan to the EU, as it looks to [wean itself from Russian supplies](https://www.economist.com/europe/2022/07/11/europe-is-preparing-for-russian-gas-to-be-cut-off-this-winter).
 The leaders also agreed to expand support for Azerbaijan’s renewable-energy sector and help it reduce its methane emissions.